sryo/sryo.github.io/contents/hometown/hometown.md

 ## Overview

-At HometownLocal, I led the transformation of a simple demolition and construction rental web directory into a full-fledged platform for home services.
+At HometownLocal, I led the **transformation of a simple demolition and construction rental web directory** into a full-fledged platform for home services.
 The driving question was: *What if we could make booking a home service as easy as ordering a ride?*

 ## The Challenge

 The home service industry, particularly in demolition and construction, was ripe for disruption.
 Service providers were struggling with inefficient scheduling, communication gaps, and billing headaches.
-We saw an opportunity to streamline these processes and create an Uber-like experience for both service providers and homeowners.
+We saw an opportunity to **streamline these processes** and create an **Uber-like experience** for both service providers and homeowners.

 ## Our Solution

-We developed a comprehensive platform that covers the entire service lifecycle, from booking to billing.
+We developed a **comprehensive platform** that covers the entire service lifecycle, from **booking to billing**.
 Here's what we built:

 ## Key Features